PM Modi holds bilateral talks with his Nepalese counterpart Sher Bahadur Deuba in Lumbini | Law-Order

 PM Modi holds bilateral talks with his Nepalese counterpart Sher Bahadur Deuba in Lumbini

-Opportunity to strengthen ongoing cooperation and develop new areas in our multifaceted partnership, Ministry of External Affairs MEA Spokesperson Arindam Bagchi tweeted.
+A Letter of Agreement LoA between KU and IIT-M was signed for joint degree program at Masters's level.
+An agreement between SJVN Ltd and Nepal Electricity Authority NEA for the Development and implementation of the Arun 4 Project was also inked.
+Deuba also hosted a lunch in honor of Modi and his delegation.
 Ahead of his visit, Modi had said that his visit to Nepal is intended to further deepen the time-honored linkages between the two countries, adding both sides will continue to build on the shared understanding to expand ties in multiple areas, including hydropower and connectivity.
 Our ties with Nepal are unparalleled.

 Prime Minister Narendra Modi on Monday held bilateral talks with his Nepalese counterpart Sher Bahadur Deuba in Lumbini - the birthplace of Gautam Buddha - during which they discussed ways to strengthen ongoing cooperation and develop new areas in the multifaceted bilateral partnership.